FAQ on Ayurveda and burnout support

 The approach is simple and pragmatic:

-You can start with a short session, ask your questions, and see by yourself if the approach makes sense for you.
+You can start with a short session, ask your questions, and see by yourself if the approach works for you.

 Do I need to wait until I feel unwell?